 Grants and Funding

-Thankfully there are a number of different ways you can get support with the costs of going to college.
+There are a number of different ways you can get support with the costs of going to college.
 There are grants available to help people with course fees and there are funding supports, which provide people with weekly or monthly payments.

 You can also check out what is available in your area.
 Some community groups or organisations support students by helping them get laptops or other equipment they may need.
 Please see below for a full description of funding supports available nationally.